-In order to view the temperature setpoint when the zone is active in Auto/Program mode (as in Figure 7B), go to the User Setup screen by touching the screen once.
-The temperature setpoint as determined by program schedules is now displayed (Figure 7C) along with the ON/OFF icon.
-If the system is currently cooling, the applicable programmed cooling setpoint will be displayed.
-If heating, the applicable programmed heating setpoint will be displayed.
-The up and down arrows will also appear to allow manual override of the current schedule.
-(See Temporarily Overriding an Automatic Setpoint later in this manual.)
+In order to view the programmed temperature set point when the zone is active (as in Figure 7B), go to the User Setup screen by touching the screen once.
+The temperature set point as determined by program schedules is now displayed (Figure 7C) along with the ON/OFF icon.
 Note that if no temperature value appears, there is no schedule entered that turns this zone on for the current time and day.
 After three seconds, the thermostat will return to the normal screen, showing the ambient temperature as in Figure 7B.

-4.8 Automatic Setpoint Control - Preparation and Planning
+4.9.
+Automatic Set Point Control - Preparation and Planning

-4.8.1 Setpoint Changes within a Day
+4.9.1.
+Set point changes within a day

 The planning process should be considered for each zone separately.
-However, at first it may be easiest to assume that all zones will follow the same setpoint schedule through each week.
+However, at first it may be easiest to assume that all zones will follow the same set point schedule through each week.
 At the end of the process you can adjust the zones to individualize them.